shubhamr10/learninglabs/Java/HeadFirstJava/ReadMe.md

 22. Using Streams methods -  findAny(), findFirst(), max(), min() and reduce();
 23. Using Streams methods - count()
 24. Using Optional Wrapper and its method isPresent() and get()

+>> SET 13

+1. Understanding exceptions in java.
+2. Using try/catch with exceptions declarations.
+3. Using custom exceptions.
+4. Using try/catch with finally
+5. DEclaring multiple exceptions
+6. exceptions are polymorphic
+7. ducking the exceptions
+8. try with only finally
+9. Writing a basic midievent in java to play a sound.